GREEKC/hackathon-marseille/project_descriptions/multiomics-integration-TFTG-inference/README.md

-# A workflow to infer Transcription Factor - Target Gene regulatory interactions from ChIP-seq, Hi-C, RNA-seq and ATAC-seq
+# A workflow to infer Transcription Factor - Target Gene regulatory interactions from the integration of ChIP-seq, Hi-C, RNA-seq and ATAC-seq data

 ## Project proponent